-Mean growing season TN values have increased from 2003 through 2013 (Fig. 4).
-Monthly TN concentrations were highest in October.
+Mean growing season TN values increased 2003 through 2013 then declined in 2015 (Fig. 4).
+Monthly TN concentrations were highest in July.

-The mean growing season TP concentration was lower in 2013 than in 2009 and 2003 (Fig. 4).
-The highest monthly TP concentrations were measured in August and October.
+The mean growing season TP concentration increased slightly in 2015 compared to 2013 but remained lower than 2003 and 2009 (Fig. 4).
+The highest monthly TP concentrations were measured in April and August.

-In 2013, the growing season mean chl a value was higher than 2009 and similar to 2003 (Fig. 4).
-Monthly chl a concentrations were highest in May and July.
+Growing season mean chl a values have varied 2003 through 2015 with the highest concentrations measured in 2003 and 2013 (Fig. 4).
+Monthly chl a concentrations were highest in July and August.